ethersphere/ethswarm-nextjs/content/pages/grants.md

           tagline: ''
           title: Swarm Grant Waves
           content: >-
-            The purpose of Swarm grant waves is to enable developers, researchers, the community and artists to get to know Swarm and start exploring by creating proof(s)-of-concept, and MVPs that showcase their vision.
-This is just the start of collaboration.
-            Those who successfully reach their milestones can apply for follow-up grants.
+            Swarm grant waves enable developers, researchers, the community, and artists to familiarise themselves with Swarm by creating proofs-of-concept and minimum viable products (MVPs) that reflect their vision.
+The initial grants mark the beginning of collaboration, and those who achieve their milestones successfully are eligible to apply for subsequent grants.

-            If you have any questions regarding the process, reach out to the Swarm team on Discord.
+            If you have any questions regarding the process, reach out to a Swarm team member on the official [Swarm Discord server](https://discord.gg/wV5sm2bkhF).
           image: ''
           features:
             columns: ''